-Comparison with related approaches.
 We first compare the performance of DREBIN against related static approaches for detection of Android malware.
-In particular, we consider the methods Kirin [11], RCP [26] and the approach by Peng et al. [22], where we implement the latter using an SVM instead of a Naive Bayes classifier.
-The results of this experiments are shown in Figure 4(a) as ROC curve, that is, the detection of malware (true-positive rate) is plotted against the number of false alarms (false-positive rate) for different thresholds of the detection methods.
+In particular, we consider the methods Kirin [13], RCP [33] and the approach by Peng et al. [26], where we implement the latter using an SVM instead of a Naive Bayes classifier.
+The results of this experiments are shown in Figure 4(a) as ROC curve, that is, the detection rate (true-positive rate) is plotted against the false-positive rate for different thresholds of the detection methods.

 DREBIN significantly outperforms the other approaches and detects 94% of the malware samples at a false-positive rate of 1%, corresponding to one false alarm when installing 100 applications.
 The other approaches provide a detection rate between 10%-50% at this false-positive rate.
 As Kirin and RCP both consider only a subset of the requested permissions, they have obvious limitations in detecting malicious applications.
 Even the method by Peng et al. which considers all permissions is unable to detect malware with sufficient accuracy in this experiment.
-The superior performance of DREBIN results from the different feature sets that are used to model malicious activity.
+The good performance of DREBIN results from the different feature sets that are used to model malicious activity.
 These sets include the requested permissions but also contain other relevant characteristics of applications, such as suspicious API calls, filtered intents and network addresses.